foosel/food.foosel.net/_recipes/kaiserschmarrn.md

 directions:
 - Preheaet the oven to 200°C.
 - Separate the eggs and whip up the egg whites with 20g sugar.
-- Whisk together the egg yolks with another 20g and the lemon test until creamy.
+- Whisk together the egg yolks with another 20g and the lemon zest until creamy.
 - Mix the flour with the baking powder and then add milk and egg yolks.
 It should become a viscous batter.
 Add the oil and then carefully heave the whipped egg whites under.
 - Heat up a skillet on the stove, add butter.
 Pour in the batter, ca 2-3cm high.
 Bake in the oven for 4-5min or until golden brown.
 - Return to the stove, flip (it's easier if you cut it in half first).
 With two spoons rip into pieces.